Prag8855/aab/content/guides/convert-to-german-driving-licence.md

 - [ ] **A [[Girocard]] or cash**
     You must pay the fee of €{{ DRIVING_LICENCE_CONVERSION_FEE|cur }}.
 Visa and Mastercard are sometimes accepted.[^9]

-If your licence is not from a EU or EEA country, you must also bring...
+If your licence is not from an EU or EEA country, you must also bring...

 - [ ] **Certified translation of your driving licence**
     If your driving licence is not in German, you need a [certified translation](/glossary/beglaubigte%20Übersetzung) or an [International Driving Permit](/glossary/Internationaler%20Führerschein).
 In Berlin, they also accept driving licences in English.[^19] Get a certified from [Red Tape Translation](/out/red-tape-translation-certified), [Lingoking](/out/lingoking-drivers-licence) or [ADAC](https://www.adac.de/).
 It costs around €60.
 In some cities, they only accept certified translations, not [International Driving Permits](/glossary/Internationaler%20Führerschein).[^14]